-San Francisco, 12 November 2018 – The Medicines Patent Pool (MPP) has today announced a new, royalty-free licence agreement with AbbVie for glecaprevir/pibrentasvir (G/P) – a World Health Organization (WHO)-recommended treatment for people living with chronic hepatitis C (HCV).
+San Francisco, 12 November 2018 – The Medicines Patent Pool (MPP) has today announced a new, royalty-free licence agreement with AbbVie for glecaprevir/pibrentasvir (G/P) – a World Health Organization (WHO)-recommended treatment for people living with the hepatitis C virus (HCV).
 The licence will enable quality-assured manufacturers to develop and sell generic medicines containing G/P in 99 low- and middle-income countries (LMICs) and territories at affordable prices, enabling access to and treatment scale-up with the most effective pan-genotypic regimens.
-The agreement was launched at the American Association for the Study of Liver Diseases (AASLD) The Liver Meeting 2018 in San Francisco.
+The agreement was launched at the American Association for the Study of Liver Diseases The Liver Meeting 2018 in San Francisco.

 “G/P is a priority therapy for licensing for the MPP, so this agreement with AbbVie is very good news for public health,” said Dr Marie-Paule Kieny, Chair of the MPP Governance Board.
 “It is a really important new option for a significant proportion of HCV patients throughout the world.
 As with previous MPP licences, we look forward to facilitating access to generic versions of this product as quickly as possible in as many territories as possible.”

 Globally, 71 million people are currently living with chronic HCV, many of them in LMICs.
 By the end of 2015, only 20 percent had been diagnosed and a mere seven percent of them had received treatment.
 In February 2017, the MPP issued its annual report on priority medicines for in-licensing.
 Given its favourable clinical profile and high potential in LMICs, G/P was listed as a key priority treatment.